Philanthropy and activism of Madonna: Selected fundraising and charity on AIDS and LGBT causes

-The biographer Carol Gnojewski said she has "donated millions" to AIDS organizations.
+Biographer Carol Gnojewski said she has "donated millions" to AIDS organizations.
 Writing for Billboard in 2001, Wayne Hoffman commented that her AIDS charity involves "money and time".
 She is considered to be one of the first musicians to advocate in response to the AIDS crisis, or one of the first "notable names" from the entertainment industry in the cause.

-Madonna raised money for AIDS causes through many of her projects.
+Madonna regularly donated concert proceeds, and appeared in numerous radio and TV announcements.
+She purchased a back page of a Billboard magazine to enlist financial assistance for various AIDS relief and research organizations.
 In her first international tour, Who's That Girl World Tour (1987), she raised $400,000 for amfAR with a Madison Square Garden concert.
 It became one of the first AIDS benefits given by a celebrity according to Out, and Rolling Stone labeled Madonna as the "first major American pop star" to stage such a large-scale fund-raiser.
 She also donated to the French Association of Artists Against AIDS from her Paris concert.
 She continued donating with her Blond Ambition World Tour.
 Madonna also donated to AIDS Project Los Angeles, the AIDS Action Foundation, and amfAR after the premiere of Truth or Dare.
 Madonna took part in Elizabeth Taylor's 65th birthday in 1997, considered by Guinness World Records to be the most money raised by a birthday fundraiser.
+In 1999, Madonna lent her name to the AIDS Walk in Detroit.